Employee Benefit Plans

 Supplemental Executive Retirement Plan

 On December 7, 2009, the Compensation Committee of our Board of Directors approved and adopted the Sonic Automotive, Inc. Supplemental Executive Retirement Plan (the “SERP”) to be effective as of January 1, 2010.
 The SERP is a non-qualified deferred compensation plan that is unfunded for federal tax purposes.
-The SERP included 13 active or former members of senior management at December 31, 2020.
+The SERP includes 13 active or former members of senior management at December 31, 2022.
 The purpose of the SERP is to attract and retain key members of management by providing a retirement benefit in addition to the benefits provided by our tax-qualified and other non-qualified deferred compensation plans.

 The following table sets forth the status of the SERP: